cjtessler/MATH3733-SP22/docs/Project-1.md

 - Run your program as `python change.py`, and wait for a prompt for input.
 Type in `4.2` and press enter.
 Your program should output `18`.
 - Run your program as `python change.py`, and wait for a prompt for input.
 Type in `0` and press enter.
 Your program should output `0`.
 - Run your program as `python change.py`, and wait for a prompt for input.
 Type in `-1` and press enter.
 Your program should reject this input as invalid, as by re-prompting the user to type in another number.
 - Run your program as `python change.py`, and wait for a prompt for input.
-Type in `foo` and press enter.
-Your program should reject this input as invalid, as by re-prompting the user to type in another number.
-- Run your program as `python change.py`, and wait for a prompt for input.
 Do not type anything, and press enter.
 Your program should reject this input as invalid, as by re-prompting the user to type in another number.

 **Make sure your program behaves as shown above.
 Your submission might be autograded locally.**